 Photo: Vinayaraji / Wikimedia Commons

-How to Reach
+How To Reach Teak Museum

 Photo: Vinayaraj / Wikimeida Commons

-By Road: It is connected by road from all major cities of Kerala and neighbouring states.
+By Road: It is connected by road from all major cities of Kerala and neighbouring states.,

 By Rail: Nilambur Road is the nearest railway station, about 4 km away